microsoft/Application-Insights-Workbooks/Documentation/Contributing.md

 - A template should only appear once in a category
 - A category should only appear once in a gallery

+## All Resource Gallery
+There is a special case gallery for templates that can be associated with all Azure Resources.
+You can find this gallery [here](../gallery/all-resource-types/all.json).
+Templates specified here will be merged with the standard resource type gallery associated with that resource.
+If you plan to add any templates to this gallery, please test them thoroughly by following the [testing documentation](./Testing.md).

 # How to make changes (add, modify templates)

 1. Clone the repo, if you haven't already.
 If you have already, `git checkout master` and `git pull` to make sure you are up to date